 A lot of us have gone through some serious financial difficulties at various points in our lives.
-You may have taken a loan, struggled to keep up with monthly payments, been unable to repay, and defaulted altogether.
+You may have taken a loan, struggled to keep up with monthly payments, failed to repay, and defaulted altogether.

 You are now wondering, will your tainted financial past haunt you for the rest of your life?
 Are you blacklisted from acquiring new credit?
 Is there a way out of the “blacklist”?